The Sims 4 expansion packs: Gameplay

 Eco Lifestyle includes three neighborhoods in the new world of Evergreen Harbor.
 Each neighborhood includes an Eco Footprint which is also a new feature of this expansion pack.
 The Eco Footprints are green, neutral and industrial.
-The Eco Footprint will determine how polluted the neighborhoods will be and can effect any of the worlds available through downloadable content.
+The Eco Footprint will determine how polluted the neighborhoods will be and can affect any of the worlds available through downloadable content.

-Along with the new neighborhoods and the Eco Footprints, this pack also includes two new careers.
-The Crafter, which is included under the Freelancer career and a Civil Engineer.
-In the Crafter career, fabricated items can be sold to clients through the computer.
-As a Civil Designer there is the opportunity to make the community more environmentally conscious.
+Along with the new neighborhoods and the Eco Footprints, this pack also includes two new careers: the Crafter and Civil Designer.
+In the Crafter career, which is included under the Freelancer career, you can make items to sell clients through the computer.
+As a Civil Designer you are able to make the community more environmentally conscious; upon reaching level four, you must choose between two distinct specializations: Civic Planner or Green Technician.

 There are also two new aspirations added into the pack.
-The Master Maker uses the Crafter Career and the Fabrication Skill.
+The Master Maker uses the Crafter career and the Fabrication Skill.
 In order to complete this milestone the Crafter Career and Fabrication Skill need to be developed and completed.
-The Eco Innovator ties in with the Civil Engineer Career.
-In order to complete this milestone the Civil Engineer Career needed to be developed and Neighborhood Action Plans need to be voted on.
+The Eco Innovator ties in with the Civil Designer career.
+In order to complete this milestone the Civil Designer career needed to be developed and Neighborhood Action Plans need to be voted on.

-The Fabrication skill is a DIY or up cycling skill that includes ten 10 levels.
+The Fabrication skill is a DIY or upcycling skill that includes ten levels.
 The Fabricator, a machine used to create furniture, and the candle making station can be used to further develop this skill.
 In order to use the Fabricator, Bits and Pieces must be collected from the trash, inventory or created with the Home Recycler.
 When the Bits and Pieces are used to make furniture with the Fabricator, they are automatically taken from the inventory.
 The second way to gain the Fabrication skill is with Candle Making Station.
 This will also require the use of Bits and Pieces but also wax, which can be purchased at the station or collected from plants.
 The more this skill is developed, the more furniture and candles to fabricate will be unlocked.

 Reception

-On the aggregator site Metacritic, Eco Lifestyle received a score of 82 based on 10 reviews by critics, indicating "generally favourable reviews".
-However, reviews given by the website's users were far less positive with the pack receiving a score of 2.4 based on 19 ratings, indicated "generally unfavourable reviews".
+On the aggregator site Metacritic, Eco Lifestyle received a score of 82 based on 10 reviews by critics, indicating "generally favorable reviews".
+However, reviews given by the website's users were far less positive with the pack receiving a score of 2.4 based on 19 ratings, indicating "generally unfavorable reviews".
 A review in the entertainment magazine GamesRadar+ gave the pack a 4.5/5 commenting "Eco Lifestyle can feel like an uphill battle, but that's one of the best aspects of The Sims 4s gameplay.
 You have to earn your stripes, put in some serious work, and balance a lot of things at once in order to make a demonstrable change in this world."
 A review in another gaming magazine, Gamereactor, gave the game 8/10.
 Entertainment website GodisaGeek stated "Eco Lifestyle is another game changer for The Sims 4, and a true home run for Maxis."